Direct observation of deterministic macroscopic entanglement

-\N In practice, proving entanglement with minimal assumptions comes with a heavy price, as it requires knowledge of the full covariance matrix.
-To estimate it, we measure the position and momentum of the two drums in each single experiment, analogously to a heterodyne measurement of electromagnetic radiation.
-As argued theoretically~\cite{Teo2017}, our strategy of measuring both positions and momentums allows more accurate covariance matrix estimation (for a given number of state preparations) than a strategy based on homodyne detection in which each drum's phase is rotated and then only one quadrature of each drum is measured.
+\N To extract the full covariance matrix with minimal assumptions, we measure all four quadratures of motion describing the two oscillators in each single experiment.
+Our method is analogous to a heterodyne measurement of electromagnetic radiation and allows more accurate covariance matrix estimation than its homodyne counterpart~\cite{Teo2017}.
 Crucially, this concurrent measurement improves substantially if it is efficient.
-The inefficiency of our measurement apparatus can be modeled as an effective beam-splitter~\cite{Palomaki2013,Palomaki710,Delaney2019}, where each variable describing the mechanics $S_i\in\left\{X_1,P_1,X_2,P_2\right\}$, becomes mixed with vacuum noise such that, $s_{i}=\sqrt{\eta_i}S_i +(\sqrt{1-\eta_i})\xi_i$, where $\eta_i$ is the efficiency of the measurement of drum $i$, $\xi_i$ is a Gaussian random variable with zero mean and vacuum variance $\langle \xi_i^2\rangle=\tfrac{1}{2}$ and $\xi_i$ and $\xi_j$ are independently distributed for $i\neq j$.
-Therefore, following calibration of the measurement chain, we have direct access to the measured variables $s_{i}$.
-For a two-mode thermal squeezed state with minimal symplectic eigenvalue $\numech$, we observe $\numeas$:
+The inefficiency of our measurement apparatus can be modeled as an effective beam-splitter~\cite{Palomaki2013,Palomaki710,Delaney2019}, where each variable describing the motion $S_j\in\left\{X_1,P_1,X_2,P_2\right\}$, becomes mixed with vacuum noise such that, $s_{j}=\sqrt{\eta_j}S_j +\sqrt{1-\eta_j}\xi_j$, where $\eta_j$ is the efficiency of the measurement of oscillator $j$, $\xi_j$ is a Gaussian random variable with zero mean and vacuum variance $\langle \xi_j^2\rangle=\onehalf$, and $\xi_j$ and $\xi_k$ are independently distributed for $j\neq k$.
+Therefore, following calibration of the measurement chain, we have direct access to the measured variables $s_{j}$ and their minimal symplectic eigenvalue $\numeas$.
+For the states measured here, $\numeas<\onehalf$ implies that $\numech<\onehalf$ and vice versa~\cite{Kotler:2020SI}.
+This mutual relation takes an even simpler form if in addition the state is symmetric with respect to exchanging the roles of the two oscillators and undergoes symmetric loss: $\numeas=\eta \numech+(1-\eta)\onehalf$.
+In both cases, if efficiencies are low, $\numeas$ will approach $\onehalf$, and it will be more difficult to certify that $\numech<\onehalf$ with high confidence.
+Moreover, quantum information protocols, such as teleportation and entanglement swapping, require a high measurement efficiency, as demonstrated for light fields~\cite{Furusawa706,Jia2004}.